“Why are you interested in law school?”

 Some ideas you may want to explore are:

-- Explore experiential opportunities in law, prepare to apply for an internship only for St. Olaf students, or look for an internship or part-time job using Handshake.
+- Look for an internship or part-time job using Handshake.
 (Internships don’t need to be in law firms to be valuable!)

 -

-- Business (Corporate Law)– Entrepreneurship, Finance, Management
+- Business (Corporate Law) – Entrepreneurship, Finance, Management

-- Civil Rights Law– Law, Societies and Justice, Ethnic Studies, History, Political Science
+- Civil Rights Law – Law, Societies and Justice, Ethnic Studies, History, Political Science

-- Criminal Law-Psychology, Political Science, Sociology
+- Criminal Law – Psychology, Political Science, Sociology

-- Education Law– Education, Higher Education, Early Childhood & Families
+- Education Law – Education, Higher Education, Early Childhood & Families

-- Employment & Labor Law– Law, Societies and Justice, Policy, Political Science, Economics
+- Employment & Labor Law – Law, Societies and Justice, Policy, Political Science, Economics

-- Environmental Law– Environmental Science, Biology, Geography, Civil Engineering
+- Environmental Law – Environmental Science, Biology, Geography, Civil Engineering

-- Family & Juvenile Law-Psychology, Sociology, Early Childhood & Families, Social Work
+- Family & Juvenile Law – Psychology, Sociology, Early Childhood & Families, Social Work

-- Health Law– Public Health, Biology, Biochemistry, Health & Human Sciences, Psychology
+- Health Law – Public Health, Biology, Biochemistry, Health & Human Sciences, Psychology

-- Immigration Law– Law, Societies and Justice, History, Ethnic Studies, Diversity, Political Science
+- Immigration Law – Law, Societies and Justice, History, Ethnic Studies, Diversity, Political Science

-- Intellectual Property Law– Computer Science, Electrical/Mechanical Engineering, Business
+- Intellectual Property Law – Computer Science, Electrical/Mechanical Engineering, Business

-- International Law– International Relations, Languages, Political Science
+- International Law – International Relations, Languages, Political Science

-- Real Estate Law– Business, Management, Communications, Psychology, Economics
+- Real Estate Law – Business, Management, Communications, Psychology, Economics

-- Sport & Entertainment Law– Business, Communications, Management, Sociology
+- Sport & Entertainment Law – Business, Communications, Management, Sociology

-- Tax Law– Economics, Accounting, Finance, Entrepreneurship
+- Tax Law – Economics, Accounting, Finance, Entrepreneurship

 Diversity & Demographics (NALP Research)